-Today I have the privilege of sharing Laura Morningstar's A Day In My Life interview here on Chronically Hopeful.
-Laura is a warrior who battles against multiple chronic illnesses daily.
-She has a lovely blog where she writes about health and fitness, books, family, music and more.
+Today I have the privilege of sharing Jodie's "A Day In My Life" interview here on Chronically Hopeful.
+Jodie has fought hard for years to get a diagnosis - a battle that many chronic illness warriors know all too well.
+She has a lovely blog where she writes about her health, her goals and victories on her road to recovery.

 Have you ever been out in town and seen somebody who looks perfectly healthy get out of a car they had just parked in the spot for disabled people or seen somebody on a mobility scooter park outside and walk into the shop?
 If you are anything like I was before I fell ill, you might think these people are faking and milking the system for benefits and attention, but you'd be wrong, just like I was!